manang/internet-drafts/draft-irtf-icnrg-mapme.md

   producer to be aware of the mobility of the remote endpoint, nor producers to perform handover prediction.

-- __Reactive__: MAP-Me works at forwarding layer to enable updates in FIBs at network latency, i.e. round-trip time scale.
-It shares the use of data plane mechanisms for ensuring connectivity with {{DATAPLANE}} which was originally proposed for link failures.
-Specific mechanisms are defined, referred to as network notifications and discovery, to maximise reactivity in mobility management in case of real-time producer tracking and of latency-sensitive communications.
-For the same purpose, it avoids interest buffering at intermediate routers.
+- __Reactive and lightweight__ : MAP-Me _does not rely on routing updates_, which
+  would be too slow and too costly, but rather works at a faster timescale propagating forwarding updates on a single path and leveraging real-time notifications left as breadcrumbs by the producer to enable live tracking of its content prefixesn and avoid bufferring at intermediate nodes.
+MAP-Me shares the use of data plane mechanisms for ensuring connectivity with
+  {{DATAPLANE}} which was originally proposed for link failures.
+This enables the support of high-speed mobility and real-time group applications.
+In addition, MAP-Me mobility updates are issued at prefix granularity, rather than content or chunk/packet granularity, to minimize signaling overhead and temporary state kept by in-network nodes, and scale to large and dynamic mobile networks.

 - __Robust__ : to network conditions (e.g. routing failure, wireless or
   congestion losses, and delays), by leveraging hop-by-hop retransmissions of